roydukkey/dotfiles/README.md

 The web interface is available at http://pi.hole/admin or http://192.168.1.xxx/admin

 If you need to disable blocking, this can be done from this web interface.
 There are options to disable for a period of time or domains can be added to the `Whitelist` so they are never blocked.
+Alternatively, there is also a `Blacklist` to always block a certain domain.

 Periodically, block lists should be updated.
 This can be done from `Tools` -> `Update Gravity`.